 The Danish Medicines Agency participates actively in the Brexit-related considerations and preparations that have been going on in the pharmaceutical area for quite some time.
-We still maintain a strong focus to ensure that the common European regulatory network in the pharmaceutical area and the pharmaceutical companies in the EU achieve a successful Brexit transition in order to ensure the supply of medicines for the benefit of patients.
-Accordingly, we are ready to take on our share of tasks when the UK leaves the EU, e.g. by taking over the leading role for medicinal products, which the UK has currently played.
+We still maintain a strong focus to ensure that the common European regulatory network in the pharmaceutical area and the pharmaceutical companies in the EU achieve a successful Brexit transition in order to ensure the continued supply of medicines for the benefit of patients.
+The Danish Medicines Agency is therefore ready to take its share of tasks when the UK leaves the EU, e.g. by taking over the leading role for medicinal products, which the UK has currently played.

 To make things easier, we have gathered information about the consequences of Brexit, and we will regularly update and expand the tabs on the left-hand side under “Brexit” as more and more elements fall into place in the pharmaceutical area.

 EMA (European Medicines Agency)